A Rebuttal Article by Julie Genser, founder of Planet Thrive

 It certainly sounds that way.
 I’m sure all the people in Norman Doidge, MD’s book The Brain that Changes Itself might have thought that too before their conditions were healed.
 It’s a fascinating new frontier of brain science that needs a lot more study and research.

 While this is a good concept to have on a medical scam checklist, it is important to remember that there are many people who feel they have been touched by a miracle after their life circumstance was changed overnight by a relatively simple procedure, usually after years of suffering.
 As depicted in the movie Awakenings, neurologist Oliver Sacks used the drug L-Dopa to bring patients in encephalitis lethargica-induced catatonic states for many, many years back to life, overnight.
 Just recently a new theory8 made headlines claiming that multiple sclerosis is not an auto-immune disease, but is a vascular disease that could be treated with simple surgery.
 The president of the MS Society of Canada, Yves Savoie, said in an interview “This merits serious and robust studies so we’re going to issue a request for proposals.”
 He also said his group “will spend whatever is required to test the new theory thoroughly” — to either prove or disprove it.
-I am left wondering why the folks at MCS America and The Canary Report don’t give this potentially paradigm-shifting approach the same respect.
-I understand that neither group has monies for such studies themselves, but why publicly discredit the therapy and potentially damage its chances for receiving funding from other sources before it’s totally explored?
+I am left wondering why the folks at MCS America don’t give this potentially paradigm-shifting approach the same respect.
+I understand that the group cannot fund such studies itself, but why publicly discredit the therapy and potentially damage its chances for receiving funding from other sources before it’s totally explored?

 Further down in their article they state “At its best, such a ‘retraining’ might be useful for the few people who are genuinely fearful or suffer exaggerated amounts of anxiety over their illness.”